Flystrike in rabbits is particularly common during warm weather, and can be fatal. It’s important to stay vigilant and protect your pet this summer.

 If treated early, rabbits can make a full recovery from the condition.

 Prevention is essential to keep your rabbits safe from flystrike.
 Check them over every day, with special attention around their bottom and tail.
 This should be increased to at least twice a day in summer.
-Clean off any urine and waste with a mild pet shampoo and warm water, making sure to dry them thoroughly afterwards.
+Speak to your vet for advice about keeping your rabbit clean of urine and waste.

 Keeping their hutch and run clean with fresh bedding will also help keep flies away.
 Bedding and litter should be refreshed every day, with a thorough clean out at least fortnightly.
 Don’t forget to use pet-friendly disinfectant every time you clean out to kill bacteria.